yangmz0528/sctp4-gp2-capstone-devsecops/README.md

 - `build-image-ecr` - Builds image and push it to ECR
 - `trivy-vul-scan` - Perform [Trivy](https://github.com/aquasecurity/trivy-action) vulnerability scan on image stored in ECR
 - `ecr-to-ecs` - Deploy image from ECR to ECS
+- `zap-scan` - Using [Zap Baseline](https://github.com/marketplace/actions/zap-baseline-scan)to find vulnerabilities in the web application after it has been deployed
 - `create-pr-to-main` - Create automated pull request to main after successful deployment (only from `dev')

 For the final job all jobs in the GitHub Actions workflow must pass successfully.
 This ensures that no unverified code enters `main`.

-## Backend (Website)
--insert website link-

-## Security Scans
--insert text-

 ## Roadmap
-- Implement dynamic application security test
--
+- Implement automated deployment of AWS assets within the CI/CD pipeline

 ## Troubleshooting/Learning points:
-1. if existing an pull request exists, the job wouldn't create another pull request.
+1. If an existing pull request exists, the `create-pr-to-main` job will not create a new pull request.
-2. `dev` branch lacks protection, might cause merge conflict if developers forget to pull before hand/did not make their own feature branch
+2. `Dev` branch lacks protection which is likely to cause merge conflicts if developers fail to pull anytime before working on their independent feature/bugfixes.